-Auscultation, Doppler and palpation are known as 'manual' BP measurements whereas oscillometry (along with some automated Doppler machines) are 'automated' methods of BP measurement (Edwards 1997).
+Auscultation, Doppler and palpation are known as 'manual' BP measurements whereas oscillometry (along with some automated Doppler machines) are 'automated' methods of BP measurement.

-Automated monitors measure the blood pressure by calculating the pressure using an algorism.
-This is different for each manufacturer.
+Automated BP monitors measure the blood pressure by calculating the pressure using an algorithm.
+The algorithm is different for each manufacturer.
 Very few monitors have been validated for use in children and those that have, have only been validated for use in normotensive children.
-For this reason The British Hypertension Society states that the validation in hypertensive children is questionable.
-The evidence based on the current literature concludes that oscillometric (automated) devices significantly overestimate both the systolic and diastolic blood pressure in children/young adults (Flynn 2012, Butani 2003, van Montfrans 2001).
-The European society and the US 4th report recommend that all BP measured on automated monitors that are found to be >90th percentile for age and height should be re-measured manually before making a diagnosis of hypertension.
-In practice most health care professionals managing hypertension in children and young adults prefer using manual blood pressure techniques.
+For this reason The British Hypertension Society (2012) states that the validation in hypertensive children is questionable.
+The evidence based on the current literature concludes that oscillometric (automated) devices significantly overestimate both the systolic and diastolic blood pressure in children/young adults (Flynn et al 2012).
+Lurbe et al (2009) and the National High Blood Pressure Education Program Working Group (2004) recommend that all BP measured on automated monitors that are found to be >90th percentile for age and height should be re-measured manually before making a diagnosis of hypertension.
+In practice most health care professionals managing hypertension in children and young adults prefer using manual blood pressure techniques (Brennan 2012).

 - Light or dial: